What is Deep Consolidation? The Science of Making English Stick

 Many prospective students ask: “Wait—I’m paying for a full day of English immersion, but the teacher leaves for 90 minutes?”

 Yes.
-And here’s the science-informed reasoning behind this choice.
+And here’s the reasoning behind it.

 Why Your Brain Needs Processing Time